micag2025/Agentic_AI_Developer_Certification-Project_1/README.md

 - **Implementation of the UI**, enclosing (displaying) a **search bar** and **list the available publications** from `project_1_publications.json` on the **main landing page**  before the chat interface (history/chat) using Streamlit in app/main.p.

+## NEXT STEPS
+- Re-submit the publication and the related GitHub by 27 Friday 2025
+- Send short notification (email) to the Ready Tensor reviewer to inform that the revised project has been re-submitted on the Ready Tensor site.
+- Wait for evaluation and/or second round feedback following updated timeschedule from the Ready Tensor Team.
+For more details see